 There will be a late fee of $10.00 assessed on any payment received more than 5 business days late after the date in which the payment is due.

 Checks returned for any reason will be subject to a $20.00 fee per check.

 If you miss more than one payment you are considered in default of your payment plan, your payment plan will be cancelled and your full balance will become due and payable to Pennsylvania Highlands upon demand.

 Frequently Asked Questions about the Payment Plan

-You can enroll at any time during our registration periods; but if you enrollment after the first payment due date you will be required to pay all missed payments at the time of enrollment in addition to the enrollment fee.
+You can enroll at any time during our registration periods; but if you enroll after the first payment due date, you will be required to pay all missed payments at the time of enrollment in addition to the enrollment fee.

 Your payment plan payments are credited to your student account.
 If a financial aid award brings your balance due to zero, your payment plan is cancelled and you owe no further payments.
 If your financial aid award produces a credit balance on your account, a refund check would be issued to you according to our financial aid refund procedures.
 Payment Plan fees are not refundable.
 If you still have a balance due after your financial aid award, the remaining balance is divided by the number of payments you have left on the payment plan.